openresty/lua-resty-websocket/README.markdown

 Status
 ======

-This library is still under early development and is not usable yet.
+This library is still under early development and considered experimental.

 Description
 ===========